agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/getters-and-setters.md

 ![](getters-and-setters-img7.png)

 This of course preserves the contract with the callers, accepting float values and returning float values.
 Sit back and admire how pointless this change would be in this case.
-Although the point class defines higher resolution objects in the interior, it can’t use them, because all the values coming in and out are reduced to the resolution of a float.
+Although the point class defines higher resolution objects in the interior, it can't use them, because all the values coming in and out are reduced to the resolution of a float.

 To get high resolution advantages, without breaking the low resolution usage, you might provide BOTH the double accessors and the float accessors so that old code uses the float, and new code uses the double and benefits.
 This is an important legitimate use of accessors which I will mention below.